CagedNicolas/Sadboi/README.md

 5. Repeating messages. (*By using ?echo {message}.
 Will be removed in future updates*)

+6. Adding & removing songs in playlists. (*By using ?addsong & ?rmsong respectively.*)

+7.

 ## **Planned features**:
-1. Create, save & modify playlists
+1. Create & erase entire playlists.

-2. Shuffle & play playlists
+2. Shuffle & play playlists.

-3. Remove playlists
+3. Add error checking.

+4. Save playlists from Rythm currently playing playlist.

-Currently in pre-alpha phase, whatever that means :)))
+Currently in **pre-alpha phase**